Essential 2025 Data Privacy Rules for Small Businesses

 Why Data Regulations Matter More Than Ever

-Regulators are responding.
-In the U.S., an expanding patchwork of state privacy laws is reshaping how companies handle customer data.
-Across the Atlantic, the GDPR continues to apply even to non-EU companies that process European residents’ information.
-And these aren’t toothless rules—penalties can reach €20 million or 4% of global revenue, whichever is higher.
+Regulators are taking action.
+In the U.S., a growing mix of state privacy laws is changing how companies manage customer data.
+In Europe, the GDPR still applies to non-EU companies that handle information from European residents.
+These rules have real consequences, with penalties up to €20 million or 4% of global revenue, whichever is higher.

 Loss of client trust that can take years to rebuild